New Customer 50% off first service

 Garage Doors And Attached Garages

-Garages in Lake Taylor often become the first stop for mice.
+Garages in Las Gaviotas often become the first stop for mice.
 Weather stripping wears down, leaving small gaps along the bottom corners of garage doors.
 Even a slight lift in the rubber seal creates enough room for rodents to enter.

 Once inside garages, mice explore stored boxes, lawn care supplies, and pet food.
 If you store food in bags instead of airtight containers, you invite pest issues at home.
 Garages also connect directly to interior walls, giving rodents easy access to living spaces.